Is this topic for you?

 - Stay at a healthy weight.

-If you try medicine, exercise, and lifestyle changes for at least a few years but they don't help, surgery may be an option.
+If you try medicine, exercise, and lifestyle changes for at least a few years but pain and disability get much worse, surgery may be an option.
 Total joint replacement of the hip and knee are the most successful.

 It can be hard to live with a long-term illness that can limit your ability to do things.
 It is common for people with rheumatoid arthritis to feel depressed.
 Your mood can affect how you feel and how well you cope with pain.
 Be sure to seek the help and support you need from friends and family members.
 Professional counseling can also help.

 Health Tools help you make wise health decisions or take action to improve your health.

 |Actionsets are designed to help people take an active role in managing a health condition.|

 The cause of rheumatoid arthritis (RA) is not fully understood.
 Genes play a role, but experts don't know exactly what that role is.
 For most people with RA, the disease doesn't run in their families and they don't pass it along to their children.
 One or more genes may make it more likely that the body's immune system will attack the tissues of the joints.
 This immune response may also be triggered by bacteria, a virus, or some other foreign substance.

 Other causes of joint pain include osteoarthritis, lupus, and gout.